-With regard to the applied temporal scales, ATELIER aims to monitor and store the data at the finest temporal resolution and with the highest quality standards (according to the DMP, defined in D1.3 and D1.7), yet it is still affordable and at the same time useful in terms of evaluation and impact assessment.
+With regard to the applied temporal scales, ATELIER aims to measure and store the data at the finest temporal resolution and with the highest quality standards, yet it is still affordable and at the same time useful in terms of evaluation and impact assessment.
 Finer temporal scale is preferred as the data monitored at finer temporal scale can be always processed and converted to a more aggregated level.
 The differences between data, metadata and KPI are explained in section 3.8.